 Be warned… this airline credit card is definitely not for everyone.
-Light to moderate spenders may be better off going with a lower cost airline reward card.
+Light to moderate spenders who don’t have a particular affinity for United Airlines may be better off going with a lower cost airline reward card.

-However if you’re a United frequent flier AND a big spender, the rewards might offset the annual fee.
+However, if you’re a United frequent flier AND a spend a large amount of money using thjis card each year the value of the miles earned could offset the high annual fee.

 Disclosure: I do not advertise this card.
 All info about it is presented without warranty.